getsentry/symbolicator/README.md

 a Sentry installation.
 The latter requires a recent git version of Sentry to work and is not yet documented for general use.

+> Using Sentry and just want to get this dependency running?
+Skip to [the bottom of the page](#sentry).

 ### Config

 Write this to a file (`config.yml`):